-Board of Directors election
+Board of Directors nominees

-Board of Directors election was Jan.
-22 – Feb.
-5, 2020.
+Board of Directors election Jan.
+13 – 27, 2021

 How are nominees selected for the Board of Directors?

-- Through the Board’s Nominating Committee: The Board Nominating Committee selects nominees for Officer, At Large and Patient & Donor Affairs positions.
+- Through the Board’s Nominating Committee: The Board Nominating Committee selects nominees for Officer, At Large, and Patient & Donor Affairs positions.
 These nominees compete in the national election on contested ballot positions.

 - The American Society of Transplantation (AST)